scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Easy Mode - UI integration with Version Control System
 * Advanced Users - API driven workflow with CI/CD pipeline

+???
+**For our more advanced users we have a fully featured RESTful API.
+This is useful for programmatic access to terraform features.
+You can drive terraform plan and apply commands using an API interface.
+If you have a CI/CD pipeline you can automate your terraform builds as part of your process.**

 ---
 name: why-tfe-4